 I don’t recall exactly how it happened, but at some point in late 2014, I came to know a few of the key leaders from the FED community who were pushing on the adoption of innovative tools.
 I don’t remember if I found them or if they found me.
 Specifically I began talking with Kevin Suttle—creator of the ibm-front-end Slack team—and Sam Richard, a senior FED who was doing UI architecture in our Watson division.
 Kevin and Sam were both senior industry hires through the IBM Design-run FED talent program, and were frustrated by their inability to more broadly promote tools that they felt were vital to both productivity and employee happiness.
 I scheduled a call to see if I could somehow help them via my Whitewater project.

 I’ve worked at IBM for 16 years now, and I’ve been on literally thousands of work-related phone calls, but I think that initial discussion with Kevin and Sam was the most memorable call of my career.
 On a call for which the explicit goal was to help advance their priorities, they were incredibly belligerent and condescending!
 But at the same time, their ideas were exciting and insightful.
 At least three times during the call I had to take a deep breath and say “Guys, please remember that the reason that I’m talking to you is because I think you have good ideas and I’m trying to help you. (another deep breath.)
 Help me help you!”
 After going around and around in circles for 90 minutes, I shouted “Just tell me one thing I can do to help you, so I can hang up and work on it!” to which Sam replied “Make Slack an officially supported tool tomorrow!”
-I told Sam that ‘tomorrow’ was unrealistic, but I’d work on making Slack an officially-sanctioned tool for IBMers, using both my official position and my broad influence within the company.
+I told Sam while “tomorrow” was clearly not doable, I would indeed commit to attempt to make Slack an officially-sanctioned tool for IBMers, using both my official position and my broad influence within the company.
 In other words, I would act as a sponsor for their good ideas.